ibm-cloud-docs/codeengine/fun-exchanging-data-with-functions.md

 #### Contents of `args` parameter if a caller provides request data by header data
 {: #fun-args-heder-data}

 A function receives request header data as key-value pairs in the `__ce_headers` parameter.
 The key-value pair is converted into a canonical format, regardless of which format that the key is set on the external data interface.
-For instance, both `mykey` or `MYKEY` are converted to `Mykey`:
+For example, both `mykey` or `MYKEY` are converted to `Mykey`:

 | `args` field         | Is this set?          | Description |
 |--------------------|-------------------|-------------|